-He has written some 25 books on plants and gardens, four with acclaimed Dutch designer / plantsman Piet Oudolf.
-Books of particular interest include: The New Perennial Garden (1996) which helped introduce the English-speaking world to contemporary German and Dutch planting design; Planting Green Roofs and Living Walls (2004), with Prof. Nigel Dunnett, and four books with Piet Oudolf, including Planting: A New Perspective (2013) and Designing with Plants (1999).
-Noel has had a major role in promoting Oudolf’s work and interpreting his design approach to the public.
+He has written some 25 books on plants and gardens and is a regular contributor to many magazines and newspapers.
+Books of particular interest include: The New Perennial Garden (1996) which helped introduce the English-speaking world to contemporary German and Dutch planting design; Planting Green Roofs and Living Walls (2004), with Professor Nigel Dunnett, and four books with Piet Oudolf, including Planting: A New Perspective (2013) and Designing with Plants (1999).

 He contributes regularly to Gardens Illustrated, and has written for The Daily Telegraph, The Guardian, The Garden, Hortus, The New York Times and has a bimonthly op-ed in Pro-Landscaper, the leading British landscape industry professional journal.

 He is also keen that those with an interest in gardens and landscape engage with the worlds of art, society, politics, philosophy, economics, and the wider natural environment.
 With Tim Richardson he edited Vista, the Culture and Politics of the Garden (2005) and together they chaired monthly seminars at London’s Garden Museum for four years.

 At home, Noel gardens in the Welsh borders, where he looks after a four-acre plot, mostly semi-natural meadow with lush perennial borders and a productive vegetable area.